 Plate movement in ocean basins includes sea-floor spreading – usually from volcanic action – and the ocean floor literally spreads apart.
 For example, the Mid-Atlantic Ridge is an area of sea-floor spreading that splits the Atlantic Ocean; the plates move laterally about 2.5 centimeters (1 inch) per year.
 Shallow, substantial earthquakes are associated with diverging plates.

 When one plate sinks under another it is called subduction, with the subducting plate gradually breaking apart.
 For example, the Japan Trench off the island of Honshu is the line where the Pacific plate subducts under the Eurasian plate.
 Some of the largest and deepest earthquakes are associated with subducting plates.

 Where two plates ram into one another the result is colliding plate boundaries, which cause the crust to buckle from intense pressure.
 For example, the Himalayas were formed by the collision of the Indo-Australian plate and the Eurasian plate.
 Deep, substantial earthquakes are associated with colliding plates.
-Even today, the Himalayas are still rising because of this collision – about 5 millimeters (0.2 inch) per year.
+Even today, the Himalayas are still rising because of this collision – about 5 mm (0.2 in) per year.